 8) Work yourself out of the business.

 If the business looks like it is dependent on you or a few key staff, a buyer may believe the potential for its growth will go away when you do.
 Therefore, take time to ensure it can run without you as its face.
 Outline each and every responsibility of all employees and include key performance indicators that clearly establish what is expected of each role.
+Make sure all of your operating procedures are documented.

 9) Agree to a consulting role.